ncbi/sra-tools/tools/kar/README.txt

 priority than local utilities, however there will be a message from script that it is using ateternate bin directory.
 User also can set that variable in configuration file.

+Some utilities from that list may create temporary files, usually they do it in directory /tmp, or at location defined by environment variable TEMPDIR.
+User can change that behaviour by setting value in configuration file:

+    USE_OWN_TEMPDIR=1

+in that case, script will ask utilities to put temporary data at the same directory where delite process is performed.

 Script will require two mandatory parameters path to source KAR archive, which could be accession, and path to directory, which will be used as working